Account verification: History

 In July 2016, Twitter announced that, beyond public figures, any individual would be able to apply for account verification.
 This was temporarily suspended in February 2018, following a backlash over the verification of one of the organisers of the far-right Unite the Right rally due to a perception that verification conveys "credibility" or "importance".
 In March 2018, during a live-stream on Periscope, Jack Dorsey, co-founder and CEO of Twitter, discussed the idea of allowing any individual to get a verified account.
 Twitter reopened account verification applications in May 2021 after revamping their account verification criteria.
 This time offering notability criteria for the account categories of government, companies, brands, and organizations, news organizations and journalists, entertainment, sports and activists, organizers, and other influential individuals.
-Among all these categories listed, it miss a specific category that fits scientists and religious.
 Instagram began allowing users to request verification in August 2018.

 In April 2018, Mark Zuckerberg, co-founder and CEO of Facebook, announced that purchasers of political or issue-based advertisements would be required to verify their identities and locations.
 He also indicated that Facebook would require individuals who manage large pages to be verified.
 In May 2018, Kent Walker, senior vice president of Google, announced that, in the United States, purchasers of political-leaning advertisements would need to verify their identities.

 In November 2022, Elon Musk included a blue verification check mark with a paid Twitter Blue monthly membership.
 Prior to Musk's acquisition of Twitter, Twitter offered this check mark at no charge to confirmed high profile users.
 On December 19, 2022, Twitter introduced two new check mark colors: gold for accounts from official businesses and organizations, and grey for accounts from governments or multilateral organizations.
 The type of check mark can be confirmed by visiting the profile page, then clicking or tapping on the check mark.

 Techniques

 Identity verification services

 Identity verification services are third-party solutions which can be used to ensure that a person provides information which is associated with the identity of a real person.
-Such services may verify the authenticity of identity documents such as drivers licenses or passports, called documentary verification, or may verify identity information against authoritative sources such as credit bureaus or government data, called non-documentary verification.
+Such services may verify the authenticity of identity documents such as drivers licenses or passports, called documentary verification, or may verify identity information against authoritative sources such as credit bureaus or government data, called nondocumentary verification.

 Identity documents verification

-The uploading of scanned or photographed identity documents is a practice in use, for example at Facebook.
+The uploading of scanned or photographed identity documents is a practice in use, for example, at Facebook.
 According to Facebook, there are two reasons that a person would be asked to send a scan of or photograph of an ID to Facebook: to show account ownership and to confirm their name.

 In January 2018, Facebook purchased Confirm.io, a startup that was advancing technologies to verify the authenticity of identification documentation.